 Youtube: La Aljaba Children's Home

-This blog is written by a collection of individuals aimed at sharing the love of Jesus and caring for the needs of the children of La Aljaba.
+This blog is written to share the love of Jesus and how He uses us to care for the needs of the children of La Aljaba.